tsdconseil/opencv-demonstrator/doc/build-instructions.md

 ### Step 1 - Building and installing OpenCV 3.0 (dev)

-**Note:** In case you have already another OpenCV version installated on your machine, you should first uninstall it, prior to OpenCV 3.0 installation (there is also the possibility to not install OpenCV 3.0, but only build it, see additionnal instructions below).
+**Note:** In case you have already another OpenCV version instaled on your machine, you should first uninstall it, prior to OpenCV 3.0 installation (there is also the possibility to not install OpenCV 3.0, but only build it, see additionnal instructions below).